-To help, we rounded up 31 awesome graduation gift ideas for any type of graduate — from coffee makers to a portable vinyl player.
-We even found an essential cookbook ... even if it's their first time stepping into the kitchen.
+To help, we rounded up some awesome graduation gift ideas for any type of graduate — from coffee makers to a portable vinyl player.
+We even found an essential cookbook ... which could come in handy if it's their first time cooking on their own.

 Best high school graduation gifts